DolphyWind/DolphyWind/README.md

 ### **Some Facts About Me**

-- I always had an interest about computers because they felt like magic to me.
+- I always had an interest about computers because they were like magic to me.
 I started programming in 2016 in BILSEM (Beşiktaş Bilim ve Sanat Merkezi).
 Since then, my passion for computers increased tremendously.

-- I use Arch Linux as my daily OS but I've also tried some other Linux Distrubitons in Virtual Machines (like Fedora, Gentoo, Void etc).
-I love customizing and adding small and fun scripts to my OS.
+- I love Linux!
+I use Arch Linux with KDE daily but I've also tried some other Linux distrubitons in Virtual Machines (like Fedora, Gentoo, Void etc).
+I love customizing my OS.

 - I am also interested in math especially calculus and linear algebra.
 I try my best to work on them as a hobby.